Fazendaaa/FarmNotes/docs/index.md

 All of this is related to the chosen approach to the problem, but that doesn't mean that they can't be related in a near future, a code written in a higher level of abstraction allows you to solve the problem itself without having to worry on solving domain problems; but, later on, you can improve this established code in a low level, improving its performance.

 ## The Art of Clean Code?
+> _"Transparent code is an important form of efficiency.
+Computer time is cheap, human time (and frustration) is expensive"_ - R Inferno

 Programming is a kind of art: the artists want make something beautiful and new, even if is not that new for the whole world or actually all the beautiful...
 But is new and beautiful to them.
 And that's why a team stuck with a bad code loses it's productivity also, because no one is creating something.

 Being able to spot a bad code doesn't mean that you know how to fix or even re-factoring making it a better one.
 The one who seeks the best isn't always the one who finds it.